-The following discussion and analysis are based on Critical Elements' results of operations for the three-month period ended November 30, 2012.
-The selected financial information below was taken from the unaudited condensed interim financial statements for each of the three-month periods shown.
+The following discussion and analysis are based on Critical Elements' results of operations for the nine-month period ended May 31, 2013.
+The selected financial information below was taken from the unaudited condensed interim financial statements for each period shown.